Batchelor Institute logo

 ISSP scholarships are available to eligible candidates in the form of:

-• Indigenous Commonwealth Education Costs Scholarships (Indigenous CECS) – annual one-off payments of up to $3,000 to assist with education costs such as internet access, textbooks, study equipment, etc. Students must have demonstrated progress to be eligible for this payment.
+• Indigenous Commonwealth Education Costs Scholarships (Indigenous CECS) – annual one-off payments to assist with education costs such as internet access, textbooks, study equipment, etc. Students must have demonstrated progress to be eligible for this payment.

 • Travel scholarships to attend relevant professional development or other activities related to their field of study.